Outdoor games and game exercises for teaching the elements of volleyball in the dhow. Outdoor games with volleyball elements Exercise “Find me”

 Outdoor games for teaching the elements of the sports game volleyball

-"Hurry to catch the ball"
+"Have time to catch the ball"

-"Catch the ball"
+"Catch the Ball"

 "Stop!"